HISTORY OF THE RANCH

 We take pride in establishing a strong team, who are passionate for what they do.
 All of our staff are certified in First Aid.
 Our guides have extensive back country experienced and carry an InReach device with them on all tours for guests' safety.
 Our team come from across the globe but all share in common our love for the Yukon wilderness!

-Yukon Quest Veteran Jocelyne LeBlanc is a partner, guide and manager at Sky High.
-She was raised in New Brunswick and arrived in the Yukon approximately 13 years ago.
+Yukon Quest Veteran Jocelyne LeBlanc is a partner at Sky High.
+She was raised in New Brunswick and arrived in the Yukon approximately 15 years ago.
 She has approx 44 dogs including her racing team and raced in the 2010 Yukon Quest winning both the 'Red Lantern Award' and the 'Challenge of the North Award' for completing the Quest from Dawson City with only 7 dogs.
 With the combination of strong leadership skills, outgoing personality and experience Jocelyne is the perfect manager & guide.

 Gary is the operations manager at Sky High.
 He oversees operations of the tours as well as construction and staff management.
 He is an avid hunter and fisherman and his love of the outdoors aids him in keeping true to our motto of keeping the 'Wilderness' alive in our all of our tours.
 As Gary wears many hats in a day you can find him in town buying supplies, in the office, constructing our latest cabin or at a business meeting.